 Command: restore

 The restore command recovers a database from a replica.
 By default, it attempts to restore the latest data.
 However, it can also restore databases to a specific point-in-time if it is covered by the WAL time range.
+It can also run in follow mode (-f) to continuously restore new data as it becomes available, enabling read-only database replicas.

 Restoration will only run if the output database file does not exist so you cannot accidentally overwrite your running database.